What is Early-onset dementia?

 There are an estimated 42,500 people in the UK who have been diagnosed with early/young onset dementia.
-This is around 5% of the 850,000 of the people living with dementia, although this figure could be much higher because of the difficulties involved in diagnosing the condition and misdiagnosis, the Alzheimer society believes it to be nearer to be 8% to 9% of all people with dementia.
-This is why education and raising awareness, especially amongst GPs is vital.
+This is around 5% of the 850,000 people living with dementia.
+Although this figure could be much higher because of the difficulties involved in diagnosing the condition and misdiagnosis, the Alzheimer society believes it to be nearer to be 8% to 9% of all people with dementia.
+This is why education and raising awareness, especially amongst GPs, is vital.

-It is difficult to recognise dementias that affect younger people, and they are relatively rare.
-Which is why people can be reluctant to accept that there is anything wrong when they are otherwise fit and well, and their symptoms are often attributed to stress or depression by doctors.
+It isn’t easy to recognise dementias that affect younger people, and they are relatively rare.
+This is why people can be reluctant to accept anything wrong when they are otherwise fit and well, and their symptoms are often attributed to stress or depression by doctors.

 Those affected by early/young onset dementia are most likely to be diagnosed with rarer forms of dementia.
 They are more likely to have a genetically inherited form of dementia.

-Studies have shown that with learning disability are at greater risk of developing early/young onset dementia.
+Studies have shown that people with a learning disability are at greater risk of developing early-onset dementia.

 Common types of dementia in younger people

 - Alzheimer’s disease – accounts for around a third of young people with dementia.